 - Conventional dairy products — These foods are pro-inflammatory and can cause your body to produce more gallstones.
 This includes cheese, ice cream, pizza, etc.

 - High-fat meals — It’s been found that gallbladder attacks often follow heavy meals, and they usually occur in the evening or during the night.
-Any food high in fat can potentially worsen gallbladder issues.
+Any food high in fat can potentially worsen gallbladder issues, especially unhealthy fat.
 This applies most to refined vegetable oils (like sunflower, safflower, canola, corn, etc.) but can also include even healthy vegetables oils like olive oil in some cases — or even things like almond butter.
 While having some healthy fats is important, portion control is key.
-If symptoms become worse when eating even healthy fats, further reduce how much you have at one time or try another type of fat instead.
+If symptoms become worse when eating even healthy fats, further reduce how much you have at one time, or try another type of fat instead.